kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/01-prisma-server-to-heroku.md

 2. Yoga Server
     * This has our Mutation and Query Resolvers
 3. React App
-    * This is a Node server that runs next.js and that's to make sure we can do all our server side rendering
+    * This is a Node server that runs `next.js and that's to make sure we can do all our server side rendering

+## Time to concentrate
+* This can be [SooperDooperLooper](https://www.youtube.com/watch?v=krakK7sVDsA) confusing.
+So pay attention :)

+## Sign up for Heroku
+First thing first make sure you [sign up for a free Heroku account](https://signup.heroku.com/login)

+* When you created your dev server you already created your dev server

 ## First, let's get our Prisma Server up and running
 * We'll use Heroku